fpgaprince/rtd/docs/source/interfaces.rst

 ***********************************
 Digital Interfaces and Protocols
 ***********************************
-It is just a means to transport/transfer data from one place to another.

-Depending on your system and application, what you are trying to interface to and the performance requirement.

-    Electrical requirements and connection/connector.

-    Data rate and distance.

-It will dictact what is adequate/necessary for your design.

-will need a means to access/acquire data. we will manipulate. process it in some way. we need to either return the data. or act on the data. store the data.

 A digital interface is a communication link or connection point between different digital devices, subsystems, or components that allows them to exchange information in a digital format.
 Digital interfaces play a crucial role in connecting various elements within a digital system, enabling them to communicate and work together seamlessly.
 These interfaces define the protocols, signaling methods, and electrical characteristics necessary for the accurate and reliable exchange of digital data.

 **Key characteristics of digital interfaces include:**